 Citizens to Prevent Child Sexual Abuse

-On January 20th, 2017 Senator Joan Lovely (D - Salem) filed legislation to address several gaps in Massachusetts’ current policies to protect children from sexual abuse.
-Working in close collaboration, Sen. Lovely and MassKids proposed a single, “Omnibus Bill” that would include several of the provisions introduced last session in a number of separate bills – bills that despite strong support from legislators and citizens alike, never advanced beyond the Judiciary and Education Committees.
+In the last legislative session, Senator Joan Lovely (D - Salem) filed legislation to address several gaps in Massachusetts’ current policies to protect children from sexual abuse.
+The “Omnibus Bill” was the most comprehensive legislation on the topic introduced in any state and it received wide support from legislators and citizens alike, however, it did not advance beyond the Judiciary and Education Committees.

-With your support, we believe we can make the Comprehensive Child Sexual Abuse Prevention bill of 2017 one of the top legislative proposals on Beacon Hill this year.
-We are asking you to band together with other citizen advocates, survivors, and their families to achieve passage of this crucial legislation by joining Citizens to Prevent Child Sexual Abuse.
-MassKids will send you regular emails highlighting specific provisions of the bill, the data that support it, and how passage of the bill will strengthen the practices and policies of our schools, youth organizations, and communities.
+Join with Citizens to Prevent Child Sexual Abuse so we can send you regular emails highlighting specific features of the bill, the data that support it, and how passage of the bill will strengthen the practices and policies of our schools, youth organizations, and communities.
 We will keep you informed about which legislators have formally supported the bill, when public hearings on the bill are scheduled, and any press conferences, rallies, media coverage, or State House events to promote the legislation.

-What we ask you to do is to agree to speak or meet with your Senator and Representatives to encourage them to formally co-sponsor the bill.
+We encourage you to speak or meet with your Senator and Representatives to encourage them to formally co-sponsor the bill.
 MassKids will be happy to accompany you, if you wish, to any meeting with your legislators at the State House.
-The deadline for signing on as co-sponsors to new Senate bills has been extended until just before the Committee on Education takes formal action on the bill.
+The deadline for signing on as co-sponsors to the new Senate bills is open until the Committee on Education takes formal action on the bill.
 This gives us a few months to secure broad support from both Senators and House Representatives.

-With your advocacy, we can successfully push for passage of the Omnibus Bill and its comprehensive provisions, some of which include:
+With your advocacy, we can successfully pass S312 and its comprehensive provisions, some of which include:

 The push to reform the criminal and civil Statute of Limitations in Massachusetts succeeded because of the strong and persistent support of citizens like you.
 Our goal to ensure justice for survivors and accountability for their abusers has been realized for many.
 As a result, survivors have now taken their cases to court and several have won.

 Building on that victory, we must now focus on protecting our children from ever having to experience sexual abuse and its devastating and often life-long health and mental health consequences.
-The Omnibus Bill will go a long way in achieving those protections.
+S. 312 will go a long way in achieving those protections.

 Join Citizens to Prevent Child Sexual Abuse today!